MangiolaLaboratory/sccomp/README.md

 # <img src="inst/logo-01.png" height="139px" width="120px" />

-Single-cell transcriptomics allows the unbiased characterisation of the cellular composition of tissues.
-The cellular composition can be compared between biological or clinical conditions to identify potential cellular drivers.
-This strategy has been critical to unveil drivers of immune response in cancer and pathogen infection from single-cell data.
-Developing a robust statistical method for differential composition analyses from single-cell data is crucial for driving discoveries.
-The compositional data from single-cell experiments has four main properties.
-The data is in count form; counts underlie inversely correlated proportions that sum to one; larger cell groups are more variable across samples than small groups; real-world data is rich in outlier observation.
-A model that covers more than two of these properties is currently lacking. **Here, we present a robust and outlier-aware method for testing differential tissue composition from single-cell data.
-This model can also transfer knowledge from a large set of integrated datasets to increase accuracy further.
-We present how this model can be applied to identify novel compositional and heterogeneity changes in existing studies.**
+Cell omics such as single-cell genomics, proteomics and microbiomics allow the characterisation of tissue and microbial community composition, which can be compared between conditions to identify biological drivers.
+This strategy has been critical to unveiling markers of disease progression such as cancer and pathogen infection.
+For cell omic data, no method for differential variability analysis exists, and methods for differential composition analysis only take a few fundamental data properties into account.
+Here we introduce sccomp, a generalised method for differential composition and variability analyses able to jointly model data count distribution, compositionality, group-specific variability and proportion mean-variability association, with awareness against outliers.
+Sccomp is an extensive analysis framework that allows realistic data simulation and cross-study knowledge transfer.
+Here, we demonstrate that mean-variability association is ubiquitous across technologies showing the inadequacy of the very popular Dirichlet-multinomial modelling and provide mandatory principles for differential variability analysis.
+We show that sccomp accurately fits experimental data, with a 50% incremental improvement over state-of-the-art algorithms.
+Using sccomp, we identified novel differential constraints and composition in the microenvironment of primary breast cancer.

 # Installation